pengfei99/RecetteSNDS/README.md

 # To use it, you need to first install the dependencies
 pip install -r requirements.txt

+# below is an example on how to run the tool which takes on input file
+# the overwrite option can overwrite existing file in output path
+python data_format_convertor.py /input/data/air.sas.7bdat /output/data --overwrite

-# below is an example on how to run the tool
+# below is an example on how to run the tool which takes multiple input files
 python data_format_convertor.py /input/data /output/data --delimiter ";" --encoding windows-1252 --partitionColumns Type,Taille

 # for help on the argument